jekyll/jekyll/docs/_docs/step-by-step/08-blogging.md

 when ripe.
 ```

-This is similar to the `about.md` you created before except it has an author and
+This is like the `about.md` you created before except it has an author and
 a different layout. `author` is a custom variable, it's not required and could
 have just as easily be named something like `creator`.